 |Year||Domestic Relations Caseload||Total Statewide Caseload|

-South Carolina’s Circuit Courts are the general jurisdiction courts for the state.
+Circuit Courts are the general jurisdiction courts for the state.
 These courts are the highest trial courts.
-Circuit Courts are split into two divisions: one for civil proceedings called the Court of Common Pleas and the other for criminal actions called the Court of General Sessions.
-Along with jury and bench trials, Circuit Courts also handle appeals for Probate Courts, Magistrate Courts, and Municipal Courts along with administrative agency appeals.
-South Carolina is divided into sixteen judicial circuits with Circuit Courts in each one and at least one resident judge.
+These courts are split into two divisions: one for civil proceedings called the Court of Common Pleas and the other for criminal actions called the Court of General Sessions.
+Along with jury and bench trials, These courts also handle appeals for Probate Courts, Magistrate Courts, and Municipal Courts along with administrative agency appeals.
+The state is divided into sixteen judicial circuits with these courts in each one and at least one resident judge.
 Judges have offices in their home county and rotate among the sixteen circuits.
 They serve six-year terms.

-South Carolina unified their court system in 1976 and with it established Family Courts.
+The state unified their court system in 1976 and with it established Family Courts.
 These courts have exclusive jurisdiction over domestic or family relations matters.
-Some types of cases seen in Family Courts are divorce, custody, termination of parental rights, alimony, child support, adoption, division of marital property, legal separation, visitation, and name changes.
+Some types of cases seen in these courts are divorce, custody, termination of parental rights, alimony, child support, adoption, division of marital property, legal separation, visitation, and name changes.
 They also handle matters of juvenile delinquency, child abuse, neglect, and safety.
-Family Courts have at least two judges per judicial circuit with a total of 58.
+These courts have at least two judges per judicial circuit with a total of 58.
 These judges rotate among the circuits, and they serve six-year terms.

 South Carolina’s Probate Courts are county-level courts of limited jurisdiction.
 Judges from each county are elected as the probate judge to a four-year term.
 These courts have jurisdiction over estates of deceased persons, minor settlements of $25,000 or less, marriage licenses, guardianship of minors, and mentally ill people who need to be involuntarily committed to mental institutions.
 They can also handle trusts and wills.
-Probate Courts have concurrent jurisdiction with Circuit Courts over powers of attorney.
-South Carolina has 46 Probate Court judges.
+These courts have concurrent jurisdiction with Circuits over powers of attorney.
+SC has 46 these court judges.

-The Governor of South Carolina appoints Masters-in-Equity for six-year terms.
+SC Governor appoints Masters-in-Equity for six-year terms.
 Some serve full time and some part-time.
 Circuit Courts refer cases to Masters-in-Equity, and they have limited jurisdiction over matters of equity.
 These specialized judges are experts in equity issues.
-South Carolina has 21 Masters-in-Equity.
+SC has 21 Masters-in-Equity.
 Appeals from these matters go to the Court of Appeals or the Supreme Court.
 Twenty-three counties have a Masters-in-Equity.
 Patrons can contact the Masters-in-Equity directly or through the Court Clerk of the judiciary branch.